 Mealtimes can become deadly when nursing homes do not properly supervise or monitor the food intake of their patients.
 Many elderly and disabled persons have difficulty swallowing and must be on restrictive diets to prevent choking on their food.
 When nursing homes neglect to enforce diet restrictions or do not watch for difficulties swallowing in susceptible patients, there is a risk of choking and even death.

-Rosenfeld Injury Lawyers LLC regularly prosecutes choking and asphyxiation cases against Chicago skilled nursing facilities.
-Our office has two nurses on staff which allows us to evaluate your skilled nursing case quickly and fully prosecute the matter when there is evidence of negligence.
-Contact our law firm for a free case review of your Chicago nursing home choking case today.
+Rosenfeld Injury Lawyers LLC regularly prosecutes choking and asphyxiation cases against nursing facilities.
+Our office has two nurses on staff which allows us to evaluate your nursing case quickly and fully prosecute the matter when there is evidence of negligence.
+Contact our nursing home neglect attorneys for a free case review.

 Prevalence of Conditions Contributing to Swallowing Disorders